DFHack/dfhack/docs/Plugins.rst

 Subcommands:

-:create:    Create a new shrub/sapling.
+:create:      Creates a new sapling under the cursor.
+Takes a raw ID as argument
+              (e.g. TOWER_CAP).
+The cursor must be located on a dirt or grass floor tile.
-:grow:      Make saplings grow into trees.
+:grow:        Turns saplings into trees; under the cursor if a sapling is selected,
+              or every sapling on the map if the cursor is hidden.
-:extirpate: Kills trees and shrubs, turning them into ashes instantly.
+:extirpate:   Kills the tree or shrub under the cursor, instantly turning them to ashes.
 :immolate:    Sets the plants on fire instead.
 The fires can and *will* spread ;)

-``create`` creates a new sapling under the cursor.
-Takes a raw ID as argument (e.g. TOWER_CAP).
-The cursor must be located on a dirt or grass floor tile.

-``grow`` works on the sapling under the cursor, and turns it into a tree.
-Works on all shrubs of the map if the cursor is hidden.

-``extirpate`` and ``immolate`` work only on the plant under the cursor.

 For mass effects, use one of the additional options: